 How Long Does The Cineraria Live?

-Cineraria does not readily re-bloom after flowering, even when cultivated as a perennial in warm climates, hence in most areas, this short-lived perennial is thrown when flowering is over.
+Cineraria does not readily re-bloom after flowering, even when cultivated as a perennial in warm climates.
+Hence, this short-lived perennial is thrown away in most areas after flowering.

 Flowers provide a soothing visual experience.
 They are devoid of both emotions and problems.
 Add the Lovely Cineraria flower plants to your home garden.
-These plants look best if planted in groups of the same or different colours.
+These plants look best in groups of the same or different colours.

 Last year, I experimented with planting tall grass in the middle and having blooming Cineraria around it.
 Our Cineraria pots looked stunning.
 Please feel free to contact me if you have any questions.